-Falling into debt can be upsetting and stressful.
-You may feel as if the situation is out of control and your problems are spiralling, but debt is not something you have to tackle on your own.
+Debt is not something you have to tackle on your own.
 There are a whole host of free and independent services out there that can help you turn your financial troubles around.
-The right advice can set you on the way to managing your debt and controlling your money.
-In this article we list the best places to get free debt advice, the support that is available as well as the best time to reach out for help.
+The right advice can set you on the way to managing your debt and controlling your money once again.
+In this article we list the best places to get free debt advice, explain what support is available and how to pick the best time to reach out for help.

 Where to go for free debt advice